Stack-allocated Arrays

 tinyvec tinyvec-crates.io tinyvec-github tinyvec-lib.rs cat-data-structures cat-no-std

 The tinyvec crate provides a way to work with vectors that can store a small number of elements inline, without heap allocation, and dynamically grow to the heap if necessary.
 It is in 100% safe Rust code.
-It's similar to smallvec but with a smaller feature set and no dependencies. tinyvec requires items to implement the Default trait.
+It is similar to smallvec but with a smaller feature set and no dependencies. tinyvec requires items to implement the Default trait.

 use tinyvec::TinyVec;